justinneuman-coder/consultantmode-skills/README.md

 **The prompt is the problem.**

 General AI gives general answers.
-These eleven specialist prompts turn any AI into a structured business advisor — each with its own intake questions, diagnostic framework, and output that ends with one clear next move.
+These twelve specialist prompts turn any AI into a structured business advisor — each with its own intake questions, diagnostic framework, and output that ends with one clear next move.

 Free.
 MIT licensed.
 Model-agnostic.
 Works with Claude, ChatGPT, Gemini, Codex, Cursor, or any AI that accepts a system prompt.

-## The Eleven Modes
+## The Twelve Modes

 | Skill | Trigger | What It Does |
 |-------|---------|--------------|